conan-io/docs/getting_started.rst

     $ mkdir build && cd build
     $ conan install ..

-This ``$ conan install`` command will download the binary package required for your configuration (detected the first time that you ran the command), **together with other (transitively required by Poco) libraries, like OpenSSL and Zlib**.
+This :command:`conan install` command will download the binary package required for your configuration (detected the first time that you ran the command), **together with other (transitively required by Poco) libraries, like OpenSSL and Zlib**.
 It will also create the *conanbuildinfo.cmake* file in the current directory, in which you can see the cmake defined variables, and a *conaninfo.txt* where information about settings, requirements and options is saved.

 It is very important to understand the installation process.
-When ``$ conan install`` command is issued, it will use some settings, specified on the command line or taken from the defaults in ``<userhome>/.conan/profiles/default`` file.
+When :command:`conan install` command is issued, it will use some settings, specified on the command line or taken from the defaults in ``<userhome>/.conan/profiles/default`` file.

 .. image:: images/install_flow.png